redislabs-training/ru102n/README.md

 ![Download Zip File](images_for_readme/download_repo_zip.png)

-After the zip file is download, simply unzip it to wherever you want to use the files from, and change directories into the the folder with the command `cd ru102n`.
+After the zip file has downloaded, simply unzip it to wherever you want to use the files from, and change directories into that folder with the command `cd ru102n`.

 The remainder of these instructions assume that you are in the `ru102n` directory.

 ## Redis Setup

 This course requires an instance of [Redis Stack](https://redis.io/docs/stack/) - an extension of Redis with loads of really neat features we'll be exploring later in this course.
-Redis stack is free and available under the [Redis Source Available License (RSAL)](https://redis.com/wp-content/uploads/2019/09/redis-source-available-license.pdf).
+Redis Stack is free and available under the [Redis Source Available License (RSAL)](https://redis.com/wp-content/uploads/2019/09/redis-source-available-license.pdf).
 There are a variety of ways to get up and running with it.
 Browse the options below and see which one works best for you.

 ### Option 1: Redis Cloud

-This option doesn't require you to run redis locally.
+This option doesn't require you to run Redis locally.
 We provide a free tier for Redis Cloud which will be perfectly sufficient for the purposes of this course.
-And of course, once the course is over you're totally welcome to flush all the data from this course out and use it in your own personal projects.
+And of course, once the course is over you're totally welcome to flush all the data from this course out and use the database in your own personal projects.

 Let's get up and running with Redis Cloud: